 Many volunteer opportunities exist for service to the mission.
 Contact the director to arrange trips to share your prayers, time and treasures.

-The Board of Directors is composed of people from various Lutheran bodies and ecumenical groups focused on supporting the ongoing work on the US|Mexico border, in Mexico and Latin America.
+The Board of Directors is composed of people from various Lutheran bodies (denominations) and groups focused on supporting the ongoing work at La Frontera on the US|Mexico border, in Mexico and Latin America.

 PLEASE FOLLOW US ON FACEBOOK